bwrosencrans/liftoff-assignments/P2-Project_Outline/README.md

 4) Calculated projected weight loss or weight gain based on diet and level of activity.
 See link for more information regarding Basal Metabolic Rate as it relates to activity level (exercise): http://www.checkyourhealth.org/eat-healthy/cal_calculator.php

 5) When the user understands their caloric intake, and how it affects their weight, he or she can reduce or increase consumption.
-For example, I could have maintained my weight for week 1 so will need to cut out 250 calories per day in order to reach my goal of losing X amount of weight in pounds.
+For example, I could have maintained my weight for week 1 so will need to cut out 250 calories per day in order to reach my goal of losing X amount of weight in pounds for week 2.

 ### Technologies
 CSS, HTML, Java, MySQL Workbench, JavaScript, MVC, Thymeleaf, BootStrap